Raf98/DSTM/README.md

 To run the synthetic benchmark using TRMI's DTM under different contention managers, do the following:

 - Open a terminal in the main folder, and enter ```cd GenericBenchFinalTests```
-- Then, chose of the 8 shell scripts, where each of these run the synthetic bench under different scenarios in a single contention manager
+- Then, choose one of the 8 shell scripts, where each of these run the synthetic bench under different scenarios in a single contention manager
 - To run one of these shell files, enter ```./runGenericBench{CM}FinalTests.sh```, where ```{CM}``` is the name of the Contention Manager with which the tests will be run.
 - For instance, if you want to run the synth bench using the **Karma** CM, you would enter ```./runGenericBenchKarmaFinalTests.sh```.